NycolasFelipe/pacman-game/README.md

 # Pacman Game

-This is a project inspired by the nostalgic "PACMAN" game, and was build in the game development software GameMaker.
+This is a project inspired by the nostalgic "PACMAN" game, and was built in the game development software GameMaker Studio 2.

 ![pacman_title](https://user-images.githubusercontent.com/71052352/162107885-79dd2259-7c3e-41d0-b7ea-512ea9d2c805.gif)